Ten Tec R4020 & HB-1B MK3

-I purchased the Pico Paddles, magnetic base, from Morse Express.
-I wanted to use them mostly on my Elecraft KX3.
+I purchased the Pico Paddles, with the detachable magnetic base, from Morse Express.
+I wanted to use them mostly on my Elecraf KX3.
 Once I realized the enclosure of the You Kits / Ten Tec R4020 was metal I attached the Pico Paddles to the radio.
-Since the batteries are inside of the radio, I figured this would make for a neat little radio that can sit in my lap while I was in my back yard.
-I just hooked up my OCF40 to the radio and I was on the air.
+Since the batteries are inside of the radio, I figured this would make for a neat little radio that can sit on my lap while I am in my back yard.
+I just hooked up my OCF40 to the radio and I am on the air.

 I also operate from the same location with the KX3 in my lap.

 I am sorry to say that the Pico Paddle series are no longer made.
 This is a tragic loss to hams.
 I really like these paddles.